j-ulrich/QtPromise/README.md

 Benoit Walter's [QtPromise](https://github.com/bwalter/qt-promise) is based on Ben Lau's AsyncFuture and provides an API similar to this implementation of QtPromise.
 However, it has some difference:
 It uses context objects to manage lifetime of promises and to store additional data.
 It also doesn't provide progress reporting (yet?).

+Simon Brunel's [QtPromise](https://github.com/simonbrunel/qtpromise) is an implementation which is very close to the Promises/A+ specification.
+In contrast to this implementation of QtPromise, it uses static typing instead of dynamic typing (templates instead of QVariant) and has nice support for exceptions.
+However, it does not provide progress reporting (yet?).

 <a name="further-reading"></a>
 ### Further reading ###